-In ad hoc arbitration, an arbitrators' agreement should be concluded, regulating the rights and duties of the arbitrators.
+In ad hoc arbitration, an arbitrators' agreement should be concluded, regulating their rights and duties.
 This contract should include a fee arrangement (eg, by reference to an official tariff of legal fees, hourly rates or in some other way) and the arbitrators' right to have their out-of-pocket expenses reimbursed.
 Their duties include the conduct of the proceeding, as well as the drafting and signing of the award.